Location: Lucy Cavendish College

 Time: 12:00 - 11:59

 Boost your creativity and build your confidence in a week of workshops, talks, and most important of all, time for you to write.
 This residential course is open to all prose writers, whatever your experience or inexperience.
-Writers with any level of experience will be welcome at our first fully residential course, where you will spend a week learning from published authors, fellow writers and industry experts in a relaxed and creative environment.
+All will be welcome at our first fully residential course, where you will spend a week learning from published authors, fellow writers and industry experts in a relaxed and creative environment.

 Enquiries and booking: